icons8/pichon-docs/docs/pichon-macOS.md

 Once the app is installed, click the profile button and log in to your Icons8 account.
 It will sync your subscription properties and Collections with Pichon.
 You’ll see your Favorites and will be able to access all the paid features available under your subscription plan.

-Check out the 'Preferences' menu too – it allows you to switch between themes to make it easy on your eyes, set the start options and choose between simplified or non-simplified SVGs:
+Check out the 'Preferences' menu too – it allows you to switch between themes to make it easy on your eyes.
+Then set the start options and choose between simplified or non-simplified SVGs, if that's needed:

 ## Icons

+Pichon has Categories, Styles and Collections.
+Icons in Categories are sorted by theme, in Style by the style they're drawn in and Collections has all your favourites and downloads, plus you can create your own collections too.

 ### Search

 To find an icon, type in some definitive word into the search bar.
-You can choose specific styles or check out icons in all styles at once:
+You can choose specific styles or check out icons in all styles at once.
+To save an icon just right-click on it.

 ### Collections

-Right-click on the icon to save it to your hard drive or collections and find icons in the same style:
+Right-clicking on the icon also allows you to find icons in the same style:

-You can also add new collections, export and share them – press the 'Create collection' button or right-click a particular collection:
+You can add new collections, export and share them – press the 'Create collection' button or right-click a particular collection:

 ### Other features

 **Adding assets to editors**

-To download an icon, sign in, choose its size and format and either save it with a right-click or drag-drop it wherever you want, for example, Lunacy:
+To download an icon, sign in, choose its size and format and either save it with a right-click or drag-drop it to wherever you want, for example, Lunacy:

-**Changing the size of the icons**
+**Changing the size of the icon and format**

-**Switching between formats**
+You can change the size of the icon and its format in the tab on the right which appears after you click on an icon:

-**Recoloring icons**
+**Recolouring icons**

-You can recolour icons by clicking on the colour wheel at the right upper corner:
+Recolouring is done by clicking on the colour button at the right upper corner next to the icon style:

 ### License